hummingbird-me/kitsu-web/markdown/privacy.md

 For more information on what data GitHub collects for what purpose and how the protection of the data is ensured, please visit GitHub Privacy Policy page:[https://help.github.com/en/articles/github-privacy-statement.](https://help.github.com/en/articles/github-privacy-statement)

-**Travis CI**

-Travis CI is a distributed continuous integration service to build and test projects hosted at GitHub.

-For more information on what data Travis CI collects for what purpose and how the protection of the data is ensured, please visit Travis CI Privacy Policy page: https://docs.travis-ci.com/legal/privacy-policy.

 **Fastlane**

 Fastlane is provided by Google, Inc.